 Payroll Taxes and Wage Withholding

-If you have an employees that is a resident subject to New Jersey taxes, you need to pay payroll and wage withholding taxes.
+If you have an employee that is a resident subject to New Jersey taxes, you need to pay payroll and wage withholding taxes.
 This is true even if your business is out of state.
 Read more about withholding taxes.

 - Admissions surcharge